wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

     click.echo(response.json())
 ```

-You\'ll notice that I used `PUT` for the request instead of
+You'll notice that I used `PUT` for the request instead of
 `POST`.
 I did this to avoid generating unique IDs for my data
 on Firebase.
 Feel free to use `POST` instead and see how you
 can work with the generated UIDs.